How we do business

 We will exercise our legal rights to receive payments due to us from clients (fees and insurance premiums) for services provided.
 In particular, without limitation to the generality of the foregoing, the firm will seek reimbursement for all payments made to insurers on behalf of clients where the firm has acted in good faith in renewing a policy of insurance for the client.

 Product producers may withdraw benefits or cover in the event of default on payments due under policies of insurance or other products arranged for you.
 We would refer you to policy documents or product terms for the details of such provisions.
+Mortgage lenders may seek early repayment of a loan and interest if you default on your repayments.
+Your home is at risk if you do not maintain your agreed repayments.

 Complaints